 Years of Experience

-Average pay is $23.62 per hour for those with five to nine years of experience.
-Between the one and five year mark, median pay is around $22.92 per hour.
-Overall, the greater share of VITAS Innovative Hospice Care folks have 10-19 years of experience and earn an average approximately $25.53 per hour.
+For those with five to nine years of experience, average earnings amount to $25.89 per hour.
+Those with one to four years of experience at the company can expect to make about $22.70 per hour on average.
+Overall, the greater share of VITAS Innovative Hospice Care folks have 10-19 years of experience and earn an average approximately $25.19 per hour.

 Certifications and Degrees